kjhealy/kieranhealy.hugo/content/blog/reading-remote-data-files/index.markdown

 ### Case 1: Lots of local CSV files

-For example, for our Congressional example, or project might have a `data` folder with a subfolder called `congress`.
+For example, our Congressional project might have a `data` folder with a subfolder called `congress`.
 We can get a listing of the CSV files inside it like this:

 {{< code r >}}